 Using FB offline conversions tag for the sGTM container, you can now set up offline conversions easier and cheaper than before.
 Remember to follow offline conversions best practices to improve the efficiency of your setup.

-If you need help setting up ss tagging, we are here to help!
+If you need help setting up server-side tagging, we are here to help!

 All it takes is a few simple questions.
 Click Get A Quote, fill-up the form, and we will send you a quote.